isomerpages/nlb-biblioasia/_podcast/Film Heritage/Transcript.md

 right?
 Putting different pieces from different sources and trying to fit it into to make a complete image.
-There were of course some challenges because the image quality, the clarity, the definition of the image actually, you know, between the 16 mm and 35 actually differs quite a bit.</p>
+There were of course some challenges because the image quality, the clarity, the definition of the image actually, you know, between the 16 mm and 35 mm actually differs quite a bit.</p>
 <p></p>
 <p>And of course they’ve experienced different kinds of deterioration already.
 So obviously that 35 mm, you know, it’s generally magenta looking.
 So it’s